panzerdp/dmitripavlutin.com/content/posts/011-declare-function/index.md

 The short approach of method definition has several benefits over traditional property definition with a name, colon `:` and a function expression `add: function(...) {...}`:

-* A shorter syntax is easier understand
+* A shorter syntax is easier to understand
 * Shorthand method definition creates a named function, contrary to a function expression.
 It is useful for debugging.

 The `class` syntax requires method declarations in a short form: